-The policy of TWU is that it is mandatory for every international student to have at least minimal health insurance coverage.
+TWU requires every international student to have at least minimal health insurance coverage.
 The University sponsors such health insurance through a policy which covers students who require hospital treatment, provides limited supplemental Student Health Center benefits, and offers options for students who want to ensure health care for spouses and children.

-All international students at TWU who do not present evidence of current health insurance coverage under an alternate program are required to purchase at payment settlement (or at early registration) the University-sponsored student health insurance policy.
+All international students at TWU who do not present evidence of current health insurance coverage under an alternate program are required to purchase at payment settlement (or at early registration) the student health insurance policy sponsored by the University.
 This policy provides coverage for the entire academic year.
-For students who find it necessary to withdraw from the University, they will be eligible to convert their coverage to a private policy or to receive a partial refund of premiums.
+Students who find it necessary to withdraw from the University will be eligible to convert their coverage to a private policy or to receive a partial refund of premiums.